Pfizer CEO: R&D spend of new group would fall after Astra deal

 Read told a panel of British lawmakers that one of the drivers of his proposed deal was to increase efficiency in order to keep both firms competitive in an increasingly tough marketplace.

-The U.S. drugmaker has stirred up a political storm with its $106 billion (86.60 billion pounds) plan to acquire AstraZeneca, which has been rebuffed by the smaller British company.
+The U.S. drugmaker has stirred up a political storm with its $106 billion plan to acquire AstraZeneca, which has been rebuffed by the smaller British company.

 The deal would be the largest foreign takeover of a British firm and is opposed by many scientists, trade unions and politicians who fear for British science jobs given Pfizer's track record of cost cutting after past acquisitions.